Sewing mill that promised 1K jobs reclaimed at auction

 The Chattanooga Times Free-Press reports no bidder at a foreclosure auction Monday offered to pay more than the $1.4 million in debt owed by the Textile Corporation of America for the shuttered Pikeville plant.
 It was reclaimed by Whoriskey Inc.

-In 2017, the textile company vowed to invest $27 million in the mill to produce apparel, bedding and linens, and it received more than $3 million in state grants.
-But court records show it used high-interest lenders to purchase the property.
+In 2017, the textile company's leaders, Karim and Rahim Sadruddin, vowed to invest $27 million in the mill to produce apparel, bedding and linens for the medical, educational and hospitality industries.
+The company also received more than $3 million in grants from Tennessee agencies.
+But court records show the business used high-interest lenders to purchase the property.

+The FBI executed a search warrant at the plant in February 2019.
+It was then padlocked because of the federal agency's investigation of suspected wire fraud, mail fraud and money laundering.

+"There is reasonable cause to believe that the Sadruddins have perpetuated grant fraud against a department of the state of Tennessee, as well as grant and contract fraud against agencies of the federal government," FBI Special Agent David Kukura said in a court affidavit.
+"In order to gain the state grant funds, the Sadruddins submitted false invoices and a false wire transfer record as purported proof that they had incurred costs associated with the renovation of the manufacturing facility."

+The two haven't been criminally charged, according to Raine Palmer, a spokesperson for the U.S. Attorney's Office in Knoxville.

+Bledsoe County Mayor Greg Ridley said he's "deeply disappointed" by the failed venture but eager to find a new industry for the plant.
+One reason Pikeville had been chosen as the location for the sewing mill is because of its higher jobless rate compared to many other counties in the state.
+Pikeville is about 55 miles (90 kilometers) north of Chattanooga in eastern Tennessee.

-An attorney for the company's CEO said in a statement that Textile Corporation of America had made "significant strides" in preparing the plant for production.
+CEO Karim Sadruddin's attorney Lance Pope said in a statement Monday night that Textile Corporation of America had made "significant strides" in preparing the plant for production.
+Pope and Karim Sadruddin both attended the auction Monday but the newspaper reported that the CEO declined to answer any questions.

 Information from: Chattanooga Times Free Press, http://www.timesfreepress.com